DavidRodriguezB/my-weather-app/README.md

 ## Project Status

 This project is currently in development.
-Users can filter some prefixed cities and se their weekly and hourly forecast.
+Users can filter some prefixed cities and see their weekly and hourly forecast.

 ## Installation and Setup Instructions